 Let me start off… by apologizing about just how many photos are contained in this post.
 I could’t choose favorites.

-I found a few different tours, most priced within $200-$280 total with the cheaper ones being in group toursand the smaller hiking tours private.
-All of the small group tours (while having good reviews) talked about being taken to a “shop” stop which I hate and so I decided paying $30 more or so to have a private tour and no silly wasted time shop stop would be worth it. (and I still agree with this!)
+I found a few different tours, most priced within $200-$280 total with the cheaper ones being in group tours.
+All of the small group tours (while having good reviews) talked about being taken to a “shop” stop which I hate and so I decided paying $30 more or so to have a private tour and no silly wasted time at a shopping stop would be worth it. (and I still agree with this!)
+So we chose Wild Great Wall Adventures.

 About Our Tour